How to improve the guest experience in a restaurant in 12 steps

 How to take care of your team

-As soon as the guest comes in the door, greet them.
+As soon as diners come through the door, greet them.
 Say hello and smile.
 Welcome them by name if possible.
 (More on this in a minute.)
 Try to seat them promptly or offer them a pleasant place to wait.
 Don’t forget to keep them updated with accurate information about their wait time.

 It isn’t possible for a restaurant owner, manager, or host to have every returning guest’s name memorized.
-Use guest profile information to welcome as many guests by name as possible.
+Use the information in Guest Book to welcome as many guests by name as possible.
 Check the pre-shift digest to refresh your memory on all the returning guests.
 Glance at it just before reservation times so you can say, “Welcome back, Jane!” with total confidence and sincere warmth.

-According to Forbes, 80% of people are more likely to make a purchase from a brand that provides a personalized touch.
+According to a report from Twilio, 56% of consumers say they’ll become repeat buyers after a personalized experience.
 Personalized hospitality can give a restaurant a big advantage.
 A well-built guest profile provides an instruction book for how to delight each guest during their dining experience.
 It should include water and wine preferences; any birthdays, anniversaries or other special occasions; menu likes and dislikes; plus any other bits of information you’ve learned.
-Preshift reports with these insights lead to hospitality that turns guests into loyal customers.
+Preshift reports with these insights lead to hospitality that turns diners into loyal guests.

 Front of the house training should go beyond the nuts and bolts of providing service.
 In addition to teaching the POS system and your style of serving etiquette, it should include your expectations for friendliness.
 Remind the team to look guests in the eye, to smile at people, and to say thank you.